 The Business of Film - the Cannes Film Festival elective

-Trimmed Opinion Pools and the Crowd's Calibration Problem, with Victor Jose and Casey Lichtendahl.
-Revise and Resubmit at Management Science.
+Ensembles of Overfit and Overconfident Forecasts, with V.R.R.
+Jose and Casey Lichtendahl.
+Revise and resubmit requested from Management Science.

 Perceived Repeated Risk and the Allais Paradox, with Casey Lichtendahl.
 Revise and Resubmit at Theory and Decision.

 The Value of Flexibility in New Product Development: The Impact of Competition, with Janne Kettunen, Bert De Reyck and Zeger Degraeve.
-Revise and Resubmit at Production and Operations Management.
+Under Review.